YagiSoftware/blog/_posts/2023-08-22-how-to-password-protect-a-page-on-shopify.md

 = Table of contents

-= First section title (Create metafield definition for page to store the password)
+## Create metafield definition for page to store the password

 First, we will create a metafield definiton for pages, to store the password value.
 Go to your store settings, select "Custom Data" on the left side bar, and click "Pages":
 ![Create custom data metafield definition for Pages](https://img.yagisoftware.com/22-password-protect-page/1custom_data.png)